To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 - 3D_Game-102: Sample for 3D maze game

 ## 2. Demo
 Followings are demos for this tutorials.
+It takes time for the demo to start.
 - [Demo for 3D Character Move](https://to-fujita.github.io/Godot_v3.2-How_to_Create_the_3D_Game/3D_Game-101/3D_Game-101.html)
 - [Demo for 3D Maze Game](https://to-fujita.github.io/Godot_v3.2-How_to_Create_the_3D_Game/3D_Game-102/3D_Game-102.html)